 The beginning of Bach's fourth cycle coincided with the 1728 publication of a cycle of church cantatas by Picander (Christian Friedrich Henrici), entitled Cantaten auf die Sonn- und Fest-Tage durch das gantze Jahr (Cantatas on Sundays and Feast-days throughout the whole Year).
 The poet's preface, dated 24 June 1728, indicated that these librettos were to be set by Bach.
 Writing another homogenous cycle probably appealed to Bach, who had worked closely with Picander a year earlier with the completion of the St. Matthew Passion.
-It is unclear, however, whether Bach set Picander's entire cycle; only nine complete cantatas and one fragment survive.
+It is unclear, however, whether Bach set Picander's entire cycle-surviving cantatas with Picander texts include only BWV 197a (incomplete) 171, 156, 84 (composed already in 1727), 159, 190a (fragment), 145, 174, 149, 188, and 157 (which employs a Picander libretto from outside the 1728 publication).

 One of the features of the Picander Cycle is the mixing of text types and genres within the same movement, resulting in hybrid forms reminiscent of Cycle II.
 Examples include 171/5 (bass recitative alternating with arioso), 159/1 (bass arioso and alto recitative, creating a dramatic dialogue), and 159/2 (an alto aria with soprano chorale doubled by oboe).
-Several cantatas continue Bach's recent tendency to adapt movements from earlier instrumental works for introductory sinfonias.
+Several cantatas continue Bach's recent tendency in Cycle III to adapt movements from earlier instrumental works for introductory sinfonias.
 Among these works are BWV 188, 156, 174.